 Another reason that makes them a pricey cherry is Rainier cherries are sensitive to outer impacts like rain, temperature, and wind.
 Moreover, their fleshes tend to be juicier than other sweet cherries.

-Rainier is a cross between 2 cherry cultivars, including Bing and Van cherries.
+Rainier is a cross between 2 cherry cultivars: Bing and Van cherries.
 In 1952, Harold Fogle in Washington State University introduced this cherry variety to the public.
-They have soon become the choicest cherry to celebrate 11th July in the USA, especially in Washington.
+Americans love it so much that they even celebrate National Rainier Cherry Day annually on 11th July, especially in Washington.

 Origin: Washington State University (1952)